prince-ao/milestone.ai/ARCHITECTURE.md

 - form page:
   - description: form to get information, reactively move through the form, transition animations
+  - note: set cookie and initialize session before sending message

 #### GET /confirmation
 - confirmation page: <img width="925" alt="confirmation" src="https://github.com/prince-ao/milestone.ai/assets/112574417/3d5be8fe-a98c-4ec2-9c4e-2affb5892124">

+  - If no valid cookie, redirect to /get-to-know-you (pop up message)
+  - generate a milestone map based on session data
   - description: will display the user's respective degree milestone map
   - optional: each actionable row might have a checkbox, this will give us information to what the user has done already